 It is possible that some students will enter upon their theological studies with previous work in one or more required curriculum subjects.
 Students may opt to waive individual courses, provided they have taken solid course work in the area at the undergraduate level.
-They may opt to transfer courses, provided they have taken them at the graduate level at a school accredited by the Association of Theological Schools (ATS).
-If a waiver is granted for a course in the required core curriculum, the student, upon consultation with one's academic adviser, may fulfill the requirement by taking an upper-level course in the particular discipline.
+They may opt to transfer courses, provided they have taken them at the graduate level at a school accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS).
+If a waiver is granted for a course in the required core curriculum, the student, upon consultation with one's academic adviser, must fulfill the requirement by taking an upper-level course in the particular discipline.
 Waivers and transfer work must be approved by the associate dean.
 The student should note that some Required Core courses have an established place in the program of study and must be taken in proper sequence.
 Other Required Core courses can be taken at the student's initiative.
 Students must begin their course of study with Required Core courses.

 Field Education is an important part of the Required Core Curriculum.
 Its purpose is to contribute to the student's theological education, professional competence, and personal growth through selected supervised learning experiences.
 The field education program is designed to complement the overall academic program in two ways.
 First, it involves students in specific off-campus settings in which their theological capabilities and professional development can be enhanced.
-As part of this first component, opportunities to bring explicit academic reflection to bear on field education experiences will be provided in DIV 2657 Constructive Christian Theology II, in DIV 5002 Senior Seminar and Project, and in DIV 5006 Supervised Ministry and Seminar.
+As part of this first component, opportunities to bring explicit academic reflection to bear on field education experiences will be provided in DIV 6802 Constructive Christian Theology, Part II, in DIV 7998 Master of Divinity Seminar and Project, and in DIV 7900 Supervised Ministry and Seminar.
 Second, the field education program gives students a participatory role within the church and society, a role that demands a style of life characterized by involvement and reflection.